imazen/repositext-web/content/blog/2013/intro.md

 Date: April 9 2013

-# Introducing the Cranberry Initiative
+# Introducing the TextHive Initiative

 Traditional publishing companies face ever-growing complexity and diversity in their publiation formats.